To make sure that all of the SEO methods are working in practice, you need to perform a thorough SEO audit of your website.

 SEO Audit Toolkit (Bonus Content)

-You can also use the following tools to make you SEO audit more complete:
+You can also use the following tools to make your SEO audit more complete:

-- Screaming Frog – This tool is a website crawler which allows you to gain a deeper insight into onsite SEO by checking images, links, CSS, apps, and so on.
+Screaming Frog – This tool is a website crawler that allows you to gain a deeper insight into onsite SEO by checking images, links, CSS, apps, and so on.
 Also comes in the shape of a desktop application, which makes the process faster.

 Accessibility and Performance-Checking Tools

-- txt Analyzer – Allows you to get more out of your robots.txt file through careful analysis and suggestions on how you can improve it.
+Robots.txt Analyzer – This allows you to get more out of your robots.txt file through careful analysis and suggestions on how you can improve it.

-- YSlow – With YSlow, you will be able to track the performance of every single component your website consists of, and learn what you can do make it work faster.
+YSlow – With YSlow, you will be able to track the performance of every single component your website consists of, and learn what you can do to make it work faster.

 Broken Link Checkers